 There has been a Facebook post circulating that claims that onions can be used to ‘catch’ flu and cold germs and prevent the coronavirus from spreading in your home.
 This claim is in fact, not true.
 Onions do not absorb viruses or bacteria.
 According to the World Health Organisation, although onions do possess many health benefits, it does not mean that onions can ward or absorb viruses like COVID-19.

-Although older people, over the age of 60, are more vulnerable to the coronavirus, the claim that only older people are at risk of COVID-19 is not true.
+Although older people, over the age of 60, are vulnerable to the coronavirus, the claim that solely older people are at risk of COVID-19 is not true.
 People of all ages can contract COVID-19.
 However, people with weaker immune systems such as patients with existing chronic illnesses, e.g. hypertension, diabetes, the immunosuppressed, and pregnant women are particularly vulnerable.

 Can pets transmit COVID-19 as well?